 The best Finnish restaurants in Helsinki

 You are looking for the best Finnish restaurants in Helsinki?
 Helsinki has a great variety of Finnish restaurants to offer.
-If you want to try traditional dishes, visit a neighbour gem or classic restaurant, or if you are intrigued by the modern interpretation of Finnish dishes, you find them all here.
+If you want to try traditional dishes, visit a neighbourhood gem or classic restaurant, or if you are intrigued by the modern interpretation of Finnish dishes, you find them all here.

 In this article: